miguelammatos/Kollaps/README.md

-# Kollaps: Decentralized container based network emulator
+## Kollaps: Decentralized Container Based Network Emulator

 This README is a quick introduction to get up and running with Kollaps and Thunderstorm.
 Kollaps is the decentralized network emulator while Thunderstorm is the high-level language to specify experiments.